 Resources and Support

 College Board and Khan Academy® provide free resources online, including full-length practice tests and personalized learning tools.

 Our focus will remain on student safety and ensuring students have the tools they need and the opportunities to succeed on their path to college.

 Please check this page regularly for updates.

 If you have questions or concerns about your scheduled testing with College Board programs, please contact us as soon as possible.
-Given the high volume of inquiries, wait times may be longer than normal.
+Wait times may be longer than normal.